 A number of companies are already making use of the excellent new facilities, and with designated zoning approved for shoreside development there is ample room for expansion as the marine renewables industry develops.

 The existing piers in Stromness are sufficient to serve the needs of fishing boats, a lifeline ferry service, dive charter boats and a recreational marina.
-However, to best serve the marine renewables sector, a new pier has been identified as an essential infrastructure requirement.
-After considerable work to identify the best location for this new facility, construction work on Copland's Dock will therefore start in Autumn 2012 and is expected to be complete in late 2013.
+However, to best serve the marine renewables sector, a new pier was identified as an essential infrastructure requirement.
+After considerable work to identify the best location for this new facility, construction work on Copland's Dock began in Autumn 2012 and is expected to be complete shortly.

 The new development will provide: